php-amqplib/RabbitMqBundle/README.md

   * `durable` was changed from `false` to `true`,
   * `auto_delete` was changed from `true` to `false`.

-  Your configuration must be updated if you were relying on the previous defalut values.
+  Your configuration must be updated if you were relying on the previous default values.
 * Since 2012-04-24 The ConsumerInterface::execute method signature has changed
 * Since 2012-01-03 the consumers execute method gets the whole AMQP message object and not just the body.
 See the CHANGELOG file for more details.